codepath/android_guides/Home.md

 ## Structure

-Exploring the foundations of app development:
+Exploring the core of app development:

 * [[Using Context]] (What is context and how is it used?)
 * [[Android Directory Structure]] (Files and Folders for Android apps)